BrandenPavon/tools/README.md

 ## Installation

-If you have git installed, do either command
+If you have git installed

 ```
 git clone https://github.com/BrandenPavon/tools.git